whatisnuclear/website/recycling.md

 layout: default
 title: What is nuclear recycling?
 description: >
-  Learn about recycling nuclear waste and breeder reactors.
+  Learn what recycling nuclear waste is, and what breeder reactors are.
 Did you know that typical nuclear reactors only use about 1% of the energy in their fuel, and that nuclear waste is recyclable?
 author: nick
 image: /img/atomic-recycling.png
 date: 2009-03-01